Once you’ve tried making your own homemade hardwood floor cleaner, you’ll never want to go back to using store-bought wood floor cleaners again!

 If you’re making a batch of concentrated floor cleaner, shake the jar well and measure 2 Tablespoons of it into an empty spray bottle.
 Fill the rest of the way with distilled water.
 Shake well again.

-If you are using a mop, spray the cleaner directly on the floor or onto the end of the mop.
+If you are using a mop, spray the cleaner directly on the floor or onto the mop head.
 The mop end should be damp, not wet.

 how to clean a really dirty hardwood floor